EdgeTX/edgetx-sdcard-sounds/README.md

 ## Alternatives
 - Mike has created a python script that can be used to generate the audio using Googles Text to Speech service - https://github.com/xsnoopy/edgetx-sdcard-sounds
-- The OpenTX Speaker voice generator (Windows only) uses the built in text to speech engine of Microsoft Windows, andcan be used to generate new audio also. https://www.open-tx.org/2014/03/15/opentx-speaker
+- The OpenTX Speaker voice generator (Windows only) uses the built in text to speech engine of Microsoft Windows, and can be used to generate new audio also. https://www.open-tx.org/2014/03/15/opentx-speaker